sinanek/ms-teams-transcript-retriever/README.md

 ### Step 7

-Replace the notificationUrl with the URL of the function that is created in .env file
+In the .env file, replace the NOTIFICATION_URL with the URL of the function that is created in Step 6

 ### Step 8
 Run subscribe.py to create a subscription to call and meeting transcripts.